Jeffrey Promnitz - Housing Credit Connect - NCSHA

 June 16, is the last day to register and as the exclusive DIAMOND SPONSOR we want to "see" you there!

-Question One True or False?
+True or False?
 HUD’s Office of Multifamily Housing Programs issued recent guidance to housing providers regarding counting income from the Federal Pandemic Unemployment Compensation (FPUC) unemployment benefits, and the monthly child tax credit, provided by the American Rescue Plan Act (ARPA) to be included when calculating annual income.

 Answer: False